zynis/fr-bonus/README.md

 uint256 bonus = FRBonus.getBonus(maxFR, IUserStorage(userStorage).getFR(msg.sender), maxFRBonus); // take a bonus, will be some percent %.
 ```

-See how we take FR of participant:
+This is how we get the FR of a participant:

 ```sc
 IUserStorage(userStorage).getFR(msg.sender)